As I was growing up, I noticed that most of the professional painters I would see working on houses and buildings wore

 Why Do Professional Painters Wear White?

-What follows are 11 reasons why many professional painters wear white.
+What follows are 11 reasons why many professional house painters wear white.

 Although most clothing of the same type costs the same, white clothing for working tends to be a little cheaper.

 This is probably because white is a popular choice and is more available.
 Ordering clothing in another color tends to add a dollar or two.

 While the cost of a painter’s uniform in different colors does not add much to the cost, that’s a dollar or two I can spend elsewhere.

 Bleach is one of the most effective cleaners for clothing ever, but it really only works on white without fading.